PiercingXX/Piercingxx/README.md

 	- Maintenance and software manager scripts so you stop copy‑pasting from blogs
 	- '<Super> /' will open your Cheat Sheet
 - Bash driven Settings Menu
-	- Dont leave the keyboard, '<Super> S' and your in my settings menu
+	- Dont leave the keyboard, "<Super> S" and your in my settings menu
 - Device enablement
 	- Surface kernel helpers and services
 	- NuVision 8" tablet Wi‑Fi/Bluetooth/Audio fixes (you’re welcome)